 Data END

-Point Description evel of Need 1 Crisis 2 Vulnerable 3 Stable 4 Safe
+Point Description Level of Need 1 Crisis 2 Vulnerable 3 Stable 4 Safe

-Legal S T A R T 1 Crisis N= 15 3 10 2
+1 Crisis N= 15 3 10 2

-N 20 Vulnerable 5 22 3
+Legal- S immigration T A R T Legal- 2 Vulnerable N= 30 5 22 3

-20.a New Clients T A 3 Stable N= 27 15 12
+20 T A 3 Stable N= 27 15 12

 4 Safe N= 28 28

-In this example the program recorded the Legal (immigration) levels of need for new clients at intake or soon afterwards (N=).
+In this example the program recorded the legal (immigration) levels of need for clients at intake (N=).
 Fifteen were at the crisis level, 30 were at the vulnerable level, 27 were at the stable level, and 4 were at the safe level at intake.
-At the end of the budget year, the program reassessed the clients' level of need.
+At the end of the reporting period, the program reassessed the clients' level of need.
 Three clients moved from crisis to vulnerable, 10 moved from crisis to stable, and 2 from crisis to safe; 5 clients stayed vulnerable, 22 moved from vulnerable to stable, and 3 moved from vulnerable to safe; 15 clients stayed stable and 12 moved from stable to safe; 28 clients stayed at the safe level.
-The total number of new clients that moved from crisis and vulnerable to stable and safe was 37.
+The total number of clients that moved from crisis and vulnerable to stable and safe was 37.

-20. HOUSING: Assesses the client's ability to obtain safe housing based on individual circumstances and local housing availability.
+21. HOUSING: Assesses the client's ability to obtain safe housing based on individual circumstances and local housing availability.
 Use the SOT-PWI-S or convert your program tool's assessment measure to the SOT-PWI-S levels of need for this domain.